Client applications outside the Kubernetes cluster

 To use Kafka ACLs with Istio mTLS, you need:

-- with the capability to provision LoadBalancer Kubernetes services.
+- capability to provision LoadBalancer Kubernetes services

-- A Kafka cluster.
+- a Kafka cluster

 There are two ways in this documentation to sign certificate for the clients: